RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

 The system started as a 4000 core system when first constructed in June 2020.
 It has expanded several times with nodes purchased by UCI and faculty.

-As of March 2025, the following describes the cluster:
+As of May 2025, the following describes the cluster:
   * 253 batch-accessible nodes including:

     * 14 nodes with 4 Nvidia V100 (16GB) GPUs